Collaborative Statement Calls for End to Gun Violence

 Read More About Sister Elaine Schneider’s Life

-If you would like to make a donation in honor of Sister Elaine R. Schneider or another Joliet Franciscan Sister, please click here: Remembering our Deceased Sisters.
+If you would like to make a donation in honor of Sister Elaine or another Joliet Franciscan Sister, please click here: Remembering our Deceased Sisters.

 Statement on AA/PI Hate Crimes